And I’m not talking about the panic you might feel emotionally, or even mentally (that’s a subject for another time).

 When you go through this series of events that lead to a disengaged movement, it is easy to let everything go and allow the horse to scramble or break stride or maybe even buck!
 It's also fairly easy to fight the situation by pulling on the reins in attempt to slow down the legs or half-halt - but that results in futility as well because the horse is already so off balance that he simply cannot help you.

-Even if you are not thinking "panic", your body is communicating it by either being completely passive or too reactive after the horse is off balance.
+Even if you are not thinking "panic", your body may be communicating it by either being completely passive or too reactive after the horse is off balance.

 What to do?